CookiesNCream/h5ht/How-To-Contribute.md

 7) Thanks for your invaluable contribution. :heart:

-8) Your username will appear on the #walloffame on Slack.
+8) Your username will appear on the #walloffame on Slack. :crown: